Clan Apis: Plot

-Nyuki, a Japanese honey bee, begins life as a bee larva.
+Nyuki begins her life as a honey bee larva.
 Taken care of by another older bee named Dvorah within the bee hive, she tells her a fictional myth about the ”World Flower”, how the universe came into existence from the pollen grains of a cosmic flower.
 She continues to explain the evolution of life on Earth and how insects fulfilled many niches, including the honey bee's role as a pollinator.
 The bees' ever-changing roles as they get older (such as Dvorah's role from cleaning empty brood cells to capping them) makes Nyuki curious, but is scared by having to undergo metamorphosis alone.
 She is reassured that every bee has to go through with it and after completing it they will never feel alone again.

 Finally finishing her metamorphosis into a grown honey bee, she believes that she is special but is called a "goofball" by other bees whom mentions that every bee in the hive underwent the same process.
 Dvorah reunites with her once again and plans to join the bee swarm to a new site.
 Interrupted by the swarm stampede, they meet the queen bee Hachi.
 Nyuki curiously asks why she has a large abdomen and Hachi explains her role as both "slave and sovereign", where she needs to tirelessly lay eggs and control her workers with pheromones.
 She plans to leave immediately as the sounds of piping from queen brood cells begin.

 Queen Hachi begins the task of sending scouts to find a suitable place for a newly built bee hive.
 Dvorah decides to join the search and advises the inexperienced Nyuki to stay put.
 While waiting, she is surprised by a drone bee named Zambur going around greeting everyone.
 She flies off on her own after tirelessly waiting around to find the best spot and lands on a tree branch.
 A mantis hiding in the tree leaves attempts to catch her but she nearly escapes.
 Now lost from the swarm cluster, she lands on a flower to think but is caught by a camouflaged crab spider named Thom.
 A dung beetle named Sisyphus passes by and accidentally knocks Nyuki off the flower with his dung ball, saving her from being consumed.
 He is willing to help her get back to the swarm.
 On their travel, Sisyphus explains to her how each insect species has their own purpose and lifestyle, such as Nyuki's role as a bee.
 They say their goodbyes once they find the swarm and she meets up with a worried Dvorah, who was about to head to the new hive.